pagkly/Zed/Investopedia3/Comparative Advantage.md

 ## Diversity of Skills

-People learn their comparative advantages through [wages](https://www.investopedia.com/articles/personal-finance/031115/salary-vs-hourly-how-benefits-laws-differ.asp).
+People learn their comparative advantages through [[wages]](https://www.investopedia.com/articles/personal-finance/031115/salary-vs-hourly-how-benefits-laws-differ.asp).
 This drives people into those jobs that they are comparatively best at.
 If a skilled mathematician earns more money as an engineer than as a teacher, they and everyone they trade with are better off when they practice engineering.

 Wider gaps in opportunity costs allow for higher levels of value production by organizing labor more efficiently.
 The greater the diversity in people and their skills, the greater the opportunity for beneficial trade through comparative advantage.

 As an example, consider a famous athlete like Michael Jordan.
 As a renowned basketball and baseball star, Michael Jordan is an exceptional athlete whose physical abilities surpass those of most other individuals.
 Michael Jordan would likely be able to, say, paint his house quickly, owing to his abilities as well as his impressive height.

-Hypothetically, say that [Michael Jordan](https://www.investopedia.com/rich-and-powerful-4689827) could paint his house in eight hours.
+Hypothetically, say that [[Michael Jordan]](https://www.investopedia.com/rich-and-powerful-4689827) could paint his house in eight hours.
 In those same eight hours, though, he could also take part in the filming of a television commercial which would earn him $50,000.
 By contrast, Jordan's neighbor Joe could paint the house in 10 hours.
 In that same period of time, he could work at a fast food restaurant and earn $100.

 In this example, Joe has a comparative advantage, even though Michael Jordan could paint the house faster and better.
 The best trade would be for Michael Jordan to film a television commercial and pay Joe to paint his house.
 So long as Michael Jordan makes the expected $50,000 and Joe earns more than $100, the trade is a winner.
 Owing to their diversity of skills, Michael Jordan and Joe would likely find this to be the best arrangement for their mutual benefit.

 ## Comparative Advantage vs. Absolute Advantage

-Comparative advantage is contrasted with [absolute advantage](https://www.investopedia.com/terms/a/absoluteadvantage.asp).
+Comparative advantage is contrasted with [[absolute advantage]](https://www.investopedia.com/terms/a/absoluteadvantage.asp).
 Absolute advantage refers to the ability to produce more or better goods and services than somebody else.
 Comparative advantage refers to the ability to produce goods and services at a lower opportunity cost, not necessarily at a greater volume or quality.

 Comparative advantage is a key insight that trade will still occur even if one country has an absolute advantage in all products.